Chiral Weyl-Kondo semimetals and hexagonal heavy fermion systems

 \hyphenation{va-ni-sh-ing}

 {\bf Strong correlation, in concert with symmetry and topology, engenders novel gapless phases of matter, though only a tip of the iceberg has been seen.
 An exemplary framework is provided by Weyl-Kondo semimetals, in which Weyl fermions develop through crystalline symmetry constraints on the emergent low-energy heavy-fermion excitations.
 This paradigm has opened up new opportunities to explore correlated topologies without a noninteracting counterpart, but fully realizing this potential requires a large base of candidate materials.
 Here we confront the challenge on both fronts by studying heavy fermion systems with hexagonal space groups.
 This family contains a large number of chiral nonsymmorphic crystal structures that promote Weyl degeneracies and, in addition, feature geometric frustration in the $f$-electron magnetism.
 Our calculations for the heavy fermion states identify Weyl-Kondo semimetals with chiral or achiral Weyl nodes in the respective structural classes.
-We also develop a new search strategy for the difficult case of strongly correlated materials, using a combination of materials database, symmetry classification and experiments, and propose as candidate topological heavy fermion systems the chiral CePt$_2$B and achiral Ce$_2$NiGe$_3$ and Ce$_6$Co$_{2-\delta}$Si$_3$.
-Our findings raise the prospect for strongly correlated metallic topology in the unusual setting of exotic quantum magnetism. }
+We also develop the first search strategy of any kind for the difficult case of strongly correlated materials, which is also suitable for automation, using a combination of materials database, symmetry classification and search for desired experimental properties, and propose as candidate topological heavy fermion systems the chiral CePt$_2$B and achiral Ce$_2$NiGe$_3$ and Ce$_6$Co$_{2-\delta}$Si$_3$.
+Our findings raise the prospect for strongly correlated metallic topology in the unusual setting of exotic quantum magnetism and, moreover, point a way to go beyond serendipity in the search for novel strongly correlated quantum materials. }

 { \bf\R{Main} } \\ In quantum materials, strong correlations agitate the electrons and, thus, enhance their physical responses \cite{Keimer-Moore_2017,Paschen-Si_2020}, whereas topology protects the robustness in their properties.
 Accordingly, strongly correlated topological matter promises to exhibit the best features from both worlds.
 Topological materials with Weyl nodes in the noninteracting electron excitation spectrum are broadly referred to as Weyl semimetals~\cite{armitage2018weylrmp,hu2019transportannurev}.
 They can be characterized by topological invariants, \textit{e.g.} quantized Berry phases associated with the Weyl nodes.
 In weakly interacting cases, Weyl semimetals have a variety of properties, including topologically-protected surface states and anomalous Hall effects that have received relatively comprehensive theoretical understandings and extensive experimental evidences~\cite{armitage2018weylrmp,cano2021band,hu2019transportannurev,son2013chiral,hosur2013recent,zyuzin2012topological,huang2017topological}.
 By contrast, the investigation of strongly correlated metallic topology represents an outstanding challenge and is currently at the forefront in quantum materials research.